timfingerhut/migration/README.md

 Welcome!
-This repository contains documents related to my Master Thesis with the title:
+This repository contains documents related to my Master Thesis:

 *"Models of Migration Time and Refugee Well-being - Applying Causal Inference, Event History Analysis and Deep Learning to the IAB-BAMF-SOEP Survey of Refugees in Germany"*.

 If you have any questions or would like to read my thesis, please send me an email: timfingerhut@gmail.com.

-Let me summarize what you can and cannot find here:
+What you can and cannot find here:

 1) **Data**: Contractual obligations with the German Institute for Economic Research (DIW) stipulate that it is not allowed to share the data from the IAB-BAMF-SOEP Survey of Refugees in Germany.
 If you want to work with the same dataset, you can apply for access through the [DIW/SOEP website](https://www.diw.de/en/diw_01.c.357906.en/soep_order_form_mod.html).